• Skip to primary navigation

 Life expectancy: 6 to 8 years

 When it comes to large dog breeds, the Great Dane is one of the first that comes to mind.
 This majestic dog is known for its intelligence, loyalty, and warm temperament.
-The breed is sometimes even known as gentle giants because they offer loving companionship and joyful spirits.
+The breed is sometimes known as a gentle giant because they offer loving companionship and joyful spirits.

 Great Danes originated in Germany and were bred as boar hunters.
 But over time, they became more than that.
 Now, this breed makes an excellent watchdog and companion.